 Harness & Backpack

-- Harness: from Six Magpies Leather (etsy) – It’s amazing and custom made, not sure if they make them anymore.
+Harness: custom made from Six Magpies Leather (etsy) – It’s amazing and custom made, not sure if they make them anymore.

 If I was to choose one favourite kit of equipment, it’s my harness.
 I hope if you’re a wedding photographer shooting with 2 bodies you have one too since it’s just such a relief for your neck.
 I’ve had this custom made by a wonderful guy in England.